 The easy-to-drive Rogue is one of the better small SUVs.
-It rides better than most competitors and is fairly quiet.
+It is relatively roomy and quiet.
 Handling is sound, with prompt steering response and restrained body lean in corners.
-Power comes from a 2.5-liter four-cylinder mated to an updated continuously variable transmission that is not overly intrusive.
+Power comes from a 2.5-liter four-cylinder mated to a continuously variable transmission.
+The CVT is not overly intrusive unless you tromp on the gas pedal.
 Our AWD Rogue delivered 24 mpg overall.
-The interior is spacious for the class and nicely finished.
+The interior is spacious for the class and is nicely finished.
 The second-row seat is very roomy, and the small, optional third-row seat allows seating for seven in a pinch.
 A rear camera is standard, and available safety gear includes rear cross-traffic alert and forward-collision, lane-departure, and blind-spot warnings.
-A hybrid version with a 176-hp, 2.0-liter engine and the offering of more advanced safety features are new for 2017.
+A hybrid version with a 176-hp, 2.0-liter engine and the availability of more advanced safety features are updates for 2017.